Skip to main content

 Regional Screening

-GHSI relevance: Demonstrates that community-level screening in Ghana works and can identify large numbers of undiagnosed cases.
+GHSI relevance: Demonstrates that community-level screening in Ghana works at scale and identifies large numbers of undiagnosed cases, particularly among working-age populations.
+Validates GHSI's case-finding approach.

 Clinical Review